stedua22/MSDS-6306-Doing-Data-Science---Case-Study-01/README.md

 # MSDS-6306-Doing-Data-Science---Case-Study-01

 ## Introduction
-In this project, we will analyze the alcohol contents(ABV) and bitterness(IBU) of craft beers in the breweries of United States.
+In this project, we will analyze the alcohol contents(ABV) and bitterness(IBU) of craft beers in the breweries of United States based on the data that was provided by Budweiser.
+The purpose of this analysis is to find a conclusion that would be beneficial to the Budwiser enterprise and provide leadership (CEO and CFO of Budweiser) with data driven conclusions.
+We will perform an EDA and introduce the KNN classification model of beer types using ABV and IBU values and verified with beer samples in the market including Budweiser.

 ## Datasets
 The Beers dataset contains a list of 2410 US craft beers and Breweries dataset contains 558 US breweries.
 The datasets descriptions are as follows.
 We will be using R to perform statistical analysis.